futurice/vimma2/README.md

 # Provision and manage virtual machines from cloud providers (AWS)

-Vimma is distributed under the BSD 3-clause license, see the file `COPYING`.
+Vimma is Free Software published under the BSD 3-clause license.
+See the file `COPYING`.

 ```
 The deploy/DEPLOY file describes deploying to a production server.